holochain/docs-pages/src/pages/get-started/index.md

 These dependencies are used by various tools and assets --- the scaffolded tests, the UI, and various development activities like spawning apps for testing.

-When that finishes, we should see some text that ends with something like:
+When that finishes, you should see some text that ends with something like:

 ::: output-block
 ```text